SnootyMonkey/Falkland-CMS/doc/command-line.md

 # Falkland CMS Command-line Interface

-The command-line interface can be invoked interactively, or with arguments.
+Falkland CMS includes a command-line interface can be invoked interactively, or with arguments.

 ## Interactive